keras-team/autokeras/docs/templates/tutorial/text_classification.md

 For the text, the input data should be one-dimensional For the classification labels, AutoKeras accepts both plain labels, i.e. strings or integers, and one-hot encoded encoded labels, i.e. vectors of 0s and 1s.
-Since IMDB dataset is binary classification, it should not be one-hot encoded.

 We also support using [tf.data.Dataset]( https://www.tensorflow.org/api_docs/python/tf/data/Dataset?version=stable) format for the training data.
-The labels have to be one-hot encoded.
-So you can wrap the data above into tensorflow Dataset as follows.
+The labels have to be one-hot encoded for multi-class classification to be wrapped into tensorflow Dataset.
+Since the IMDB dataset is binary classification, it should not be one-hot encoded.

 ```python
 import tensorflow as tf